junxit/us-congress-bills-119/metadata.md

 - 2025-02-10 — Mr. Hill (AR) moved to suspend the rules and pass the bill.
 - 2025-02-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H595)
 - 2025-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H595)
+- 2025-02-11 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.